Today's Interbank rates -

 sector job cuts.
 The 4 year plan is designed to save the state 15bn euro's

-which equates to about 9% of the country's total economic output.
+which equates to about 9% of the country's total economic output. - German business confidence has hit its highest level

 since reunification, providing further evidence of the country's strong